nf-core/website/markdown/developers/code_formating.md

 conda install prettier
 ```

-and run afterwards the command `prettier -w .`to overwrite the file with a good style or use `prettier -c .` to only check if your files follow the requirements.
+and afterwards run the command `prettier -w .` to overwrite the file with a good style or use `prettier -c .` to only check if your files follow the requirements.

 ## With git as a pre-commit hook